Last Updated

 - A separate communication breakdown has now been confirmed involving the Florida Office of Inspector General, where multiple formal outreach attempts received no reply.
 These submissions were made to addresses publicly listed for complaint intake.

-- Together, these responses confirmed that prosecutorial, policing, and regulatory channels had all collapsed or were shielded — making recovery through traditional enforcement impossible.
+- Together, these responses confirmed that prosecutorial, policing, and regulatory channels had all potentially collapsed or were possibly shielded — making recovery through traditional enforcement impossible in my strict 18 years of experiences with each of these actions.

 - These communications have been preserved and are now being reviewed by legal advisors and financial institutions.